- Search The Registry

-St. Paul city engineer George Harrold opposed this plan, citing concerns about loss of land for local use and the dislocation of people and business suggesting the alternative Northern Route, which would run adjacent to railroad tracks north of St. Anthony Avenue, leaving the street intact.
-Ultimately, the St. Anthony Route was chosen and approved by government officials citing its efficiency.
-In 1955, Rondo community leaders Reverend Floyd Massey and Timothy Howard worked to lessen the effects of freeway construction and gain support for a new housing ordinance through the formation of the Rondo-St. Anthony Improvement Association.
+St. Paul city engineer George Harrold opposed this plan, citing concerns about loss of land for local use and the dislocation of people and business, suggesting the alternative Northern Route, which would run adjacent to railroad tracks north of St. Anthony Avenue, leaving the street intact.
+Ultimately, government officials chose and approved the St. Anthony Route, citing its efficiency.
+In 1955, Rondo community leaders Reverend Floyd Massey and Timothy Howard worked to lessen the effects of freeway construction and gain support for a new housing ordinance by forming the Rondo-St. Anthony Improvement Association.

 Their advocacy successfully achieved a depressed (below-grade) construction of I-94.
 However, the route still split the Rondo neighborhood and forced hundreds of people and businesses to evacuate and relocate.
 One in every eight blacks in St. Paul lost a home to I-94.
 Many businesses never re-opened.
 Although the physical community was permanently damaged and changed, the spirit of Rondo lives on.

 In 1983, the first annual Rondo Days festival was held in July, celebrating the history and continuing legacy of the community.
 The experience of Rondo and I-94 was also frequently cited and discussed as a cautionary tale informing and impacting the construction of the Green Line light rail service connecting St. Paul and Minneapolis, which opened to the public in 2014.
 In 2018, Rondo Plaza was built to preserve the Rondo community openly.